-2Cherchye, De Rock and Vermeulen (2012) provide an empirical application and generalization of the framework proposed by Blundell, Chiappori and Meghir (2005) using a novel Dutch dataset.
-Similarly, Lise and Yamada (2019) extend it to a dynamic setting using unique panel data from Japan.
-By embedding the model within an equilibrium marriage market framework, Gayle and Shephard (2019) use the variation across marriage markets as the distribution factor that allows them to identify the Pareto weight.
+3Cherchye, De Rock and Vermeulen (2012) provide an empirical application and generalization of this framework using a novel Dutch dataset.
+Lise and Yamada (2019) extend it to a dynamic setting using unique panel data from Japan.
+Embedding the model within an equilibrium marriage market framework, Gayle and Shephard (2019) use the variation across marriage markets as the distribution factor that allows them to identify the Pareto weight.